 Do they have the Baker Act in Tennessee?

-The Baker Act is a Florida law.
+The Florida Baker Act law is only valid in Florida.
 But, similar laws for involuntary psychiatric treatment exist in Tennessee.
 These laws are not addiction-specific but apply to mental health crisis situations.

 What is required to force someone to get mental health treatment in Tennessee?

 Here are the criteria for involuntary commitment to a psychiatric hospital in Tennessee:

 - They have a mental illness or serious emotional disturbance (drug or alcohol addiction counts as a mental illness in Tennessee laws).